ScaleBSD/scalebsd.github.io/_drafts/scaling.md

-## What Makes Scaling Difficult
+## What Makes Scaling Difficult -- Serialization and Scheduling
-From 50,000 feet there are two factors that define scaling: serialization and scheduling.
-Ignoring the overhead of locking primitives themselves, serialization overhead can roughly be defined as reducing throughput from 1 to 1/n where n is the number of threads waiting to acquire a lock.
-Scheduling overhead is more difficult to define.
+If _n_ threads are attempting to perform an operation,  `serialization overhead` can roughly be defined as the extent to which the throughput per thread declines from 1 to 1/_n_, as each thread waits to acquire the same lock.
+`Scheduling overhead` is more difficult to define.
 In an ideal world a given thread would only ever run on one core, any other threads that it communicated with would be on the same "core complex" - sharing an L3 cache so that IPIs (inter processor interrupts - a facility to allow a cpu to interrupt other cpus) and cache coherency traffic would not have to traverse an interconnect and any misses could be refilled without going to memory.
-In practice this is impossible in the general case as CPUs are commonly oversubscribed and the scheduler cannot infer relationships between threads in different processes.
+Unfortunately, in practice, this is impossible in the general case.
+CPUs are commonly oversubscribed and the scheduler cannot infer relationships between threads in different processes.
 The further away one cpu is from another the poorer the performance for latency sensitive operations such as networking and synchronous IPC.
 And the larger the distance between two cpus, the greater cost of refilling the